 data and need a complete computer to decipher the signals, so digital

-be in a few years time.
+now rarely see video recorders in people's homes.
 DVD players are now cheaper than video recorders

 – their mechanics are certainly much simpler.
 There is still a question